jupyterlab/extension-examples/commands/README.md

 ```

 When running JupyterLab with this extension, the following message should
-appears in the web browser console and as an alert:
+appear in the web browser console as an alert:

 ```bash
 jlab-examples:command has been called from init.